geomob/geomob-website/_posts/2020-03-26-mar-26th-geomob-muc-details.markdown

    * Monitoring crisis areas in the world using cloud-based satellite imagery Pascal Schichor - [European Space Imaging](https://www.euspaceimaging.com/)

-   * Shruti Kuber, [HERE Technologies](https://www.here.com/), (Topic will be announced shortly)
+   * Shruti Kuber, [HERE Technologies](https://www.here.com/), will talk about AI-powered Live Sense that detects hazard in real-time and aware the drivers of their environment.

-Afterwards the talks there will be a discussion and networking session and we are looking forward to get everyone connected with each other!
+After the talks there will be a discussion and networking session and we are looking forward to get everyone connected with each other!

 **Interested in speaking at a #geomobMUC?**